 Incandescent Near Infrared Wattage: Will 100W or 150W Work?

 If you are considering buying an incandescent near infrared bulb that is 100-150W, be aware that these are designed for use on small pets, not humans.

-There are some companies out there producing 100-150W bulbs originally intended for small reptiles, branding them with their logo and selling them to the public.
+There are some companies out there producing 100-150W bulbs originally intended for small animals, branding them with their logo and selling them to the public for humans.
 They claim that these bulbs are equivalent to human-grade bulbs or that they are intended for use on areas such as the face.
-The reality is that they are made for pet reptiles, not human beings, regardless of the company’s claims.
+The reality is that they are made for pets, not human beings, regardless of the company’s claims.

 Only buy true, human-grade near infrared bulbs, which are 250 Watts or higher, cover an area proportionate to a person’s body and are manufactured to the safety and effectiveness standards of a human-grade product.

 Bottom line: if you want a bulb for yourself, buy one large enough and strong enough (and safe enough) for human use.